-The Library discourages the use of cell phones in the library building because we want to create an environment conducive to reading, study, research, consultation, and quiet collaboration.
+The Library discourages the use of cell phones in Library building because users expect libraries to create an environment conducive to reading, study, research, consultation, and quiet collaboration.
 All library users and staff are expected to respect those who desire quietness to conduct their library activities.
 When entering the library building, please set cell phones, pagers, and other electronic devices to silent or vibrate mode.
 Users engaging in disruptive cell phone conversations will be asked by library staff to move outside.
-Please do not speak on the phone while you are being attended to at the service desk.
+Please do not speak on cell phones while receiving service at a service desk.

 The Library strives to maintain a welcoming, comfortable and safe environment for all users; i.e., anyone who enters our buildings, including staff.
 Users of the Library are expected to maintain behavior that consistently respects the rights of other users to study, conduct research, and work within the building.

-Users are expected to adhere to College Library policies as well as relevant reading policies.
-The library building monitors or other staff will ask users engaging in behavior that disrupts study and effective use of the Library to stop the disruptive behavior or leave the building.
+Users are expected to adhere to College Library policies as well as relevant national laws.
+Library building monitors or other staff will ask users engaging in behavior that disrupts study and effective use of the Library to stop the disruptive behavior or leave the building.
 The Library reserves the right to determine what conduct constitutes “disruptive behavior.”
 Examples of disruptive behavior include but are not limited to: playing media without headphones or at a level that disturbs other users; making loud noises; competing noise levels amongst group study rooms; belligerent behaviors.
-If the disruptive behavior persists,library building monitors or other staff will contact the campus security for assistance.
+If the disruptive behavior persists, Library building monitors or other staff will contact the campus security for assistance.

 The use of computers will be limited to an hour time slot and it is accessed on the basis of whoever comes in first to request usage.
 The computers are meant for academic/research purposes only.